|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 The South Fork of the American River is another favorite California river!
 Flowing through the heart of Gold Country, it includes rapids which are challenging yet not extreme.
 There is plenty of time to indulge in family or group bonding, playful joke telling, and spirited water fighting.
 In-between the rapids, there’s always a little time for a refreshing swim in the cool, clear water.
 This two-day trip will thrill novice and experienced rafters alike.

 Enjoy an evening of catered camping at the OARS American River Outpost.
 Our riverside-camp features hot showers and flush toilets.
 Bring your own camping gear or rent ours and relax in one of our great campsites.
 If sleeping on the ground just isn’t your style, you might be interested in our pre-set platform tents, which are fully equipped to make your camping excursion both comfortable and relaxing.

-- Paddle Raft—The sportiest of crafts we put on the water, and the only kind of boat we bring on the Middle Fork, everybody handles a paddle while the guide steers and gives directions from the back of the boat.
+- Paddle Raft—The sportiest of crafts we put on the water (and the only craft we bring on the Middle Fork of the American), everybody handles a paddle while the guide steers and gives directions from the back of the boat.
 Paddling together is essential to finding the right run, and teamwork begets success.
 A thrilling way to brave the rapids!
 Helmets required.
 (Four to six paddlers)